-It is led by the Government Procurement branch, part of the Ministry of Business, Innovation and Employment, with the support of Treasury and State Services Commission and oversight by Cabinet’s State Sector Reform and Expenditure Control Committee.
+New Zealand Government Procurement, a branch of the Ministry of Business, Innovation and Employment, leads procurement reform in New Zealand with the support of Treasury and State Services Commission and oversight by Cabinet’s State Sector Reform and Expenditure Control Committee.
 The reform programme has been complemented by the Procurement Functional Leadership.

 Some key achievements to date

 The programme is delivering results and supporting procurers in their jobs.
 Key achievements to date include:

 - Launch of the New Zealand Procurement Academy through which public sector procurers are benefitting from subsidised access to high quality training and education towards internationally recognised professional qualitifications.
 These courses are also open to the private sector;

 - Support for agencies to identify procurement skills gaps and areas for capability improvement;

 - Updated agency spend data by category [110 KB PDF] and supplier

 - New Rules for Government Sourcing that make it easier for New Zealand companies to tender for government contracts and provide better value for money for taxpayers.
 They are aligned to international benchmarks;

 - A number of red-tape cutting initiatives that are making it easier for suppliers to do business with government;